 Answer: The branch of science that classify living organisms among different categories or groups is called taxonomy.
 Taxonomy is the science of identifying and naming species and organising them into systems of classification.

-Q5: Who is known as father of taxonomy?
+Q5: Who is known as the father of taxonomy?

 Answer: Carl Linnaeus

 Q6(NCERT): Give three examples of the range of variations that you see in lifeforms around you.